jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Loop
 ```

-< Picture 33: Diagram of Repetition execution control command with all its clauses >
+< Picture 33: Diagram of Repetition execution flow command with all its clauses >

 Of each clause there can be only one, but not all need to be filled in.